Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

 Finally, we consider games for which a robust API exists.
 This is less of a \textit{kind} of game in the sense of its style or mechanics, and more a fact about its popularity or its ease of implementation.
 An API is an important attribute because it allows LLMs to act as players not by directly generating actions, but by producing \textit{programs} that act as \textit{policies}.
-Improvements in the code-generation abilities of LLMs have allowed them to write small programs that can produce actions given game states without further intervention from the model.
-For instance, the {VOYAGER} system \cite{wang2023voyager} leverages the code-generation abilities of GPT-4 to play \textit{Minecraft} (Mojang Studios, 2011) by interacting with the popular Mineflayer API.
+Improvements in the code generation abilities of LLMs have allowed them to write small programs that can produce actions given game states without further intervention from the model.
+For instance, the {VOYAGER} system \cite{wang2023voyager} leverages the code generation abilities of GPT-4 to play \textit{Minecraft} (Mojang Studios, 2011) by interacting with the popular Mineflayer API.
 Using a sophisticated chain of prompts, {VOYAGER} generates blocks of code that leverage calls to the API in order to execute high-level \enquote{skills} (e.g. \enquote{Attack nearest zombie}) that are automatically converted into low-level game inputs (e.g. mouse movements and key presses).
 GPT-4 is also used as a high-level goal generator and planner, which in turn informs the code generation.
-This approach has proved very successful, with {VOYAGER} being the first automated system to complete a variety of in-game \emph{Minecraft} challenges.
+This approach proved to be very successful, with {VOYAGER} being the first automated system to complete a variety of in-game \emph{Minecraft} challenges.
 The results are impressive and indicate that generating action-producing programs may be a more efficient way to leverage latent LLM knowledge than direct action sampling.
-However, {VOYAGER} does benefit substantially from the availability of a robust API and vast amounts of internet discussion for its target game of \emph{Minecraft}.
+However, {VOYAGER} does benefit substantially from the availability of a robust API and vast amounts of internet discussions around \emph{Minecraft}.
 As with the analysis of ChatGPT on \emph{Zork}, the ability of this approach to generalize to less popular or entirely unseen games remains to be seen.